red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

 Note how:

 - Case B of the first example also explains the underlying mechanics with an event generation or-group (see section :ref:`Event Generation - Event Grouping<event-generation-and-matching-event-grouping>`).
 The random selection is a result of the event conflict resolution and no special case.
-- Case B in the second example with the user actions which has the same effect as case A. This might be a bit unexpected from a semantic point of view but is consistent with the underlying mechanics.
+- Case B in the second example (with user actions) has the same effect as Case A: both flows are started and wait for their respective user events.
+This may be surprising semantically, but it is consistent with the underlying mechanics.

 ----------------------------------------
 Mixing Flow, Action and Event Grouping